frederic-perez/AmE-dictionary/data/idioms.md

 __back out (of something)__ :two::hammer: _If he’d had an honorable way to back out of the job, he would have._ _Medtronic backs out of $738M acquisition due to “multiple breaches.”_
 __back out__
 __back to back__ :four::hammer:
-__back to basics__ :three: Returning to the fundamental aspects of something.
+__back to basics__ :four: Returning to the fundamental aspects of something.
 __back to normal__
 __back to square one__ :four::hammer:
 __back to the salt mines__ :dart::two: Back to one’s job or daily work, especially when it is very hard or unpleasant.
 (Workers in salt mines were often slaves and prisoners.)
 Sometimes used humorously. _I’m not excited to get back to the salt mines on Monday._